Ireland's housing crisis: what the 2026 rental reforms change

 Professor Ronan Lyons noted that "widespread uncertainty about the new rent controls appears to have exacerbated ongoing supply shortages."
 Some landlords are withdrawing properties from the market entirely rather than operating under the new rules.

 This is the core tension.
 Rent controls protect existing tenants, but they do nothing to create new homes.
-And Ireland's supply deficit — the product of decades of underbuilding, planning failures, and land hoarding — is enormous.
+And Ireland's supply deficit, built up over decades of underbuilding and slow planning, is enormous.

 What this means for your money